Last Updated 30 Apr 2013

 When taking any medicine you should be aware that it might interfere with your ability to drive or operate machinery safely.

-You should see how this medicine affects you before you judge whether you are safe to drive or operate machinery.
-If you are in any doubt about whether you should drive or operate machinery, talk to your prescriber.
+Like all medicines MabThera can cause side effects.
+You should see how this medicine affects you and then judge if you are safe to drive or operate machinery.
+If you are in any doubt, talk to your prescriber.

 Most medicines, in some way, can affect the development of a baby in the womb.
 The effect on the baby differs between medicines and also depends on the stage of pregnancy that you have reached when you take the medicine.